Association

 - Holding of Workshops and Seminars

 Joint Pharmaceutical Regulatory Affairs Committee between KPIA and PMAT organizes seminars lectured by MHLW and PMDA representatives on the latest movements in pharmaceutical regulations and other topics, and gains answers for questions and requests on the pharmaceutical regulations during the seminars as a help of the pharmaceutical affairs business.
-The Committee holds workshops and seminars that are useful for the practical business of the Committee and Sub-Committee members, and are related to the activities of Sub-Committees and Working Groups in a timely manner as appropriate.

 2.Technical Research Committee